SiyuWu528/SiyuWu528.github.io/_posts/2014-3-3-Hello-World.md

 For an external perspective on our research impact and implications:
 Read the featured article

-More Resources
-For more insights and resources related to our research:

-Research repository
-Project documentation
-Repository Link
-Slides
-Media Coverage
-Inline markup styles:

 Siyu Wu (First Author)
 Alessandro Oltramari (Co-author)
 Cognitive Architecture Integration